US, Europe plan vaccination schemes as second virus wave builds - RFI

 Washington (AFP)

-Global hopes of vanquishing the coronavirus pandemic were high after US biotech firm Moderna said its vaccine candidate was nearly 95 percent effective in a trial, a week after similar results announced by pharma giant Pfizer and its German partner BioNTech.
+Global hopes of beating the pandemic were high after US biotech firm Moderna said its vaccine candidate was nearly 95 percent effective in a trial, a week after similar results announced by pharma giant Pfizer and its German partner BioNTech.

 Top US infectious disease expert Anthony Fauci hailed the results, telling AFP that the data exceeded expectations.
 "The idea that we have a 94.5 percent effective vaccine is stunningly impressive," he said.